SymmetricChaos/lindenmayer/readme.md

 L-System Builder
 ================

-[Lindenmayer systems](https://en.wikipedia.org/wiki/L-system) (or L-Systems) are simple formal grammars that that work using a set of *symbols* and a set of *rules* that are applied iteratively to rewrite them.
+[Lindenmayer systems](https://en.wikipedia.org/wiki/L-system) (or L-Systems) are simple context free formal grammars that that work using a set of *symbols* and a set of *rules* that are applied iteratively to rewrite them.
 It is often interesting to interpret the symbols of a L-System as a series of *actions* which can then be visualized.

 As an introduction consider the original L-System which uses only the symbols "A" and "B" along with two rules which say "A" ⇒ "AB" (A becomes AB) and "B"' ⇒ "A" (B becomes A).
-Now starting from some initial string of symbols called the axiom we can apply these rules.
+Now starting from some initial string of symbols called the *axiom* we can apply these rules.
 Say we start with just "A" then we get the following sequence of strings.

 0. A
 1. AB